IHE/HIE-Whitepaper/README.md

-# 4 Consuming data as FHIR Resources
+# 4 Consuming Data as FHIR Resources

 There are some situations where the Principles of a Document are not beneficial to a consuming application.
 A Document Consumer application must be robust to the fact that the data may not be broken down or organized in a way that is helpful to the consumer application.
 There may not even be the information that the consumer wants in any given document resulting in many documents being retrieved to find the information needed.